 The language barrier may pose more of a shock than anything else for many Canadians.
 Being able to communicate is so very important; to be able to tell people what you need, to ask directions, and to be able to read simple signage can make you feel more confident and self-reliant.
 There are a variety of language training options.
-See the MFS Community Services Manager in Italy for more information.
+See the MFSE Community Service Providers for more information.